 - The Task Force recommends disclosures related to the Governance and Risk Management recommendations be provided in annual financial filings because many investors want insight into the governance and risk management context in which organizations’ financial and operating results are achieved.
-Nonetheless, the Task Force recognizes that some companies may want to begin by incorporating these disclosures in other reports.

 Location of Disclosure